 High in dietary fiber, sweet potatoes are great for digestive health.
-They are also low in fat, which is one of the main reasons that I use the as treats.
-Sweet potatoes also contain antioxidants, beta-carotene and Vitamins A and C.
+They are also low in fat, which is one of the main reasons that I use them as treats.
+Sweet potatoes also contain antioxidants, beta-carotene, and Vitamins A and C.

 RECIPE: Sweet Potato Fries for Dogs